Highland hiking with Talanoa Treks

 On a 3-day cross-island hike you’ll span rolling grassland and picnic in cool river valleys before bunking in a highland village for the night.
-It’s world’s away from Fiji’s beaches but Nabutautau’s fascinating story of redemption and Navala’s uniqueness is worth the detour inland.
+It’s world’s away from Fiji’s beaches but Nabutautau village's fascinating history and Navala village's uniqueness is worth the detour inland.
 Tack on a waterfall and peak challenge if you’re feeling up for the 5-day full monty!

 The peak challenges scale some of Fiji’s highest mountains – including it’s highest – Mt Tomanivi (1,323m) - which looms over Viti Levu’s mountainous middle.
 The 3hr hike from Navai village at its foot to the summit passes through moisture-laden cloud forests dripping with ferns, orchids and the distinctive calls of native birds like the giant forest honeyeater, the barking pigeon, or the masked shining parrot.